Master of Public Administration (MPA) in Nonprofit Management Degree Emphasis

 Broaden Your Potential in the Public Sector With an Emphasis Degree in Nonprofit Management

-The Master of Public Administration with an Emphasis in Nonprofit Management at Grand Canyon University (GCU) prepares you for an impactful and meaningful career serving the public at large.
-This online degree in nonprofit management emphasis is designed for individuals desirous of finding employment in or currently working for nonprofit organizations.
+The Master of Public Administration with an Emphasis in Nonprofit Management at Grand Canyon University can prepare you to work toward a career serving the public at large.
+This online degree with a nonprofit management emphasis is designed for individuals desirous of finding employment in or currently working for nonprofit organizations.
 Coursework focuses on the application of administrative skills in the areas of leadership, human capital development, policy and governance within a nonprofit environment.
 Students will be challenged to identify and provide solutions for today’s unique issues facing public and nonprofit-sector organizations.

 As a Christian university, GCU cultivates faith-integrated learning environments.
-Not only will you learn to become a nonprofit manager, but a public servant who is skilled in and passionate about serving the public good.
-By attending a university with a Christian worldview, you will learn ethical decision-making.
-This online nonprofit management degree program leads to a rewarding and diverse career path for current business professionals and those with a purpose to make a difference in the world.
+Not only will you study what it takes to become a nonprofit manager, but a public servant who is skilled in and passionate about serving the public good.
+By attending a university with a Christian worldview, you will be taught ethical decision-making.
+This online nonprofit management degree program can lead to a potential career path for current business professionals and those with a purpose to make a difference in the world.

 Deepen Your Knowledge of Nonprofit Management Objectives